centreon/centreon-stream-connector-scripts/README.md

 Add an output whose type is Stream Connector.
 Choose a name for your configuration.
-Enter the path of the connector-servicenow.lua.
+Enter the path to the **connector-servicenow.lua** file.

-Configure the *lua parameters* with the following information :
+Configure the *lua parameters* with the following informations:

 Name | Type | Description
 --- | --- | ---
-client_id | String | The client id for OAuth authentication client_secret | String | The client secret for OAuth authentication username | String | Username for OAuth authentication password | Password | Password for OAuth authentication instance | String | The ServiceNow instance
+client\_id | String | The client id for OAuth authentication client\_secret | String | The client secret for OAuth authentication username | String | Username for OAuth authentication password | Password | Password for OAuth authentication instance | String | The ServiceNow instance